Senthamizh2000/TravelPlacesApp/README.md

-# Travel Guide App 🏞️
+# Travel Places App 🏞️

 An Android application that showcases different travel destinations with navigation controls to browse through images.